ongyx/psilib/README.md

 <img src="https://raw.githubusercontent.com/sn3ksoftware/psiman/master/psiman_logo.png" alt="psiman_logo:Ψ" width="200"/>

-Welcome to the repo for psiman, a json-based package manager that uses the [psidex](https://github.com/sn3ksoftware/psidex) system. psiman can only work on Python 3.5+, by the way.
+Welcome to the repo for psiman, a json-based package manager that uses the [psidex](https://github.com/sn3ksoftware/psidex) system.

 Platforms supported: